pmb6tz/windows-desktop-switcher/README.md

 Note that this only overrides CapsLock for the key combinations below.
 Otherwise, CapsLock will function normally.

 ## Installation
-Install AutoHotKey, then run the desktop_switcher.ahk script (open with AutoHotKey if prompted).
+Install AutoHotKey v1.1 or later, then run the desktop_switcher.ahk script (open with AutoHotKey if prompted).
 I would recommend putting it in your startup folder and it'll be invoked on login.

 ## Hotkeys
         <CapsLock> + <Num>      - Switches to virtual desktop "num".